cbschuld/chrisschuld.com-legacy/_posts/2019-05-30-whole-house-audio.md

 In order to digitally control the multi-zone controller I interact with their DB9 serial interface.
 I interact with the interface via a Raspberry Pi running [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) and a Python program to talk to the serial interface.
 The python program "decorates" the controller and allows me to interact with it via a web interface I created.

-You can read more about the decoration here:
+You can read more about the decoration here: [Decorating the Monoprice 6 Zone Home Audio Multizone Controller](/2019/07/decorating-the-monoprice-6-zone-home-audio-multizone-controller/)

 Other Ideas